digitalocean/Kubernetes-Starter-Kit-Developers/6-setup-velero/README.md

     velero restore create --from-backup ambassador-backup
     ```

+*Important: When you delete the ambassador namespace, the load balancer resource associated will the ambassador service will be deleted as well.
+So when you restore the ambassador service, the LB will be recreated by DigitalOcean.
+The issue is that you will get a NEW ip address for your LB.
+And so you will need to adjust the A records for getting traffic into your domains hosted on the cluster.*

 **Results and Observations:**

 * Check the `Phase` line from the `velero restore describe ambassador-backup` command output.
 It should say `Completed`.